tired6488/RYD-Docs/Guide__Troubleshooting.md

 0. Join the discord server if haven't already
 1. Go to #Bugs-and-problems channel
+2. There, thoroughly describe:
-2. Thoroughly your problem there.
+  - your problem
+  - what you have tried & what didnt work
+  - results of the troubleshooting steps

 <!-- {
   "update_frequency" : "low"